-The advice and strategies laid out in Elise’s e-book are tried and tested.
+The advice and strategies laid out in Michelle’s course are tried and tested.
 By many bloggers.
 The strategies are so simple to follow.
 If you follow the advice and tutorials in the book, you will be at a significant advantage compared to other affiliate beginners!
-Grab your copy Here.
+Claim your seat right here.

 The path to generating affiliate income is through your audience.
 To build your audience and to build trust with your audience, you should consistently be delivering content that is packed full of valuable information that solves a problem for your readers.

-Posts like that are what first attracts an audience, compels them to return to your blog, and establishes a level of trust that helps your readers feel more inclined to click on your affiliate link or listen to what you’re recommending.
+Posts like that are what first attracts a specific audience, compels them to return to your blog, and establishes a level of trust that helps your readers feel more inclined to click on your affiliate link or listen to what you’re recommending.